 U.N.
 Condemns 'Grotesque Rape Chants' By Burundi Youth Militia

-According to the U.N., the militia members in this video "repeatedly chant a call to impregnate or kill opponents."
-The United Nations' top human rights official is condemning a chant by a pro-government youth militia in the small East African country of Burundi.
+According to the U.N., the militia members in this video "repeatedly chant a call to impregnate or kill opponents." iBurundi hide caption According to the U.N., the militia members in this video "repeatedly chant a call to impregnate or kill opponents."

 Comments